 The short answer is that car companies don’t want you modding their cars and under their tests, there is not enough damage from the excess oil to warrant such an item.
-Another common theory is that auto manufacturers purposefully leave it out so that you engines and intake valves will break down faster, so you end up spending more money on them later.
+Another common theory is that auto manufacturers purposefully leave it out so that your engines and intake valves will break down faster, so you end up spending more money on them later.
 But this is clearly up to debate and a serious conspiracy theory.

 In our opinion, with and without performance mods, you should always just have something there to catch contaminants and oil before they buildup in the intake manifold and inhibit both engine longevity and performance.
-This argument holds way more water if you are dealing with a performance modded car as you will need more lines of defense and ways to filter out contaminants, because to put it simply, your engine will be working harder.
+This argument holds way more water if you are dealing with a performance-modded car as you will need more lines of defense and ways to filter out contaminants, because to put it simply, your engine will be working harder.

-To be honest, most people don’t even know about baffled oil catch cans or PCV oil catch cans until they start doing performance enhancements.
+To be honest, most people don’t even know about baffled oil cans or PCV oil catch cans until they start doing performance enhancements.
 We know that this is just another chore that you have to put on your list of things to do to maintain your car, but it is a necessary one.
-Heck, people don’t even bother changing their oil, so good luck on changing out the filter on your catch can.
+Heck, people don’t even bother changing their oil, so good luck with changing out the filter on your catch can.
 Luckily, if you are reading this, you are probably one step ahead of the game and are a bit wiser.

-What Does an Oil Catch Can Do?
+What Can An Oil Catch Do?

 It basically stops the oil that is being thrown into the PCV valve and prevents that pressure from reaching your intake manifold.
 So basically, it does a great job of keeping your intake manifold much cleaner.

-By using the right oil catch can, you can prevent the build up of contaminants and air restricting carbon.
+By using the right oil catch can, you can prevent the build-up of contaminants and air-restricting carbon.
 Also, it helps reduce harmful exhaust fumes when you burn oil and it helps you maintain the proper emission health for the environment.

-How To Install an Oil Catch Can
+How To Install an Oil Catch Can?

-Next, the outlet hose is connected from the oil catch can outlet port into the PCV intake port, which lets clean air back into the intake system.
-This also collects and keep the oil which would have burned while in the intake process.
+Next, the outlet hose is connected from the oil catch can outlet port to the PCV intake port, which lets clean air back into the intake system.
+This also collects and keeps the oil that would have burned while in the intake process.

 What Does Oil on the Intake Valves Do?

 Clearly, we all want to avoid a situation where there is a ton of oil caked into your intake valves.
-But what are the ramifications of this issue and how does it effect your car in the long run?
+But what are the ramifications of this issue and how does it affect your car in the long run?

 Well first and foremost, excess oil on the intake valve will lead to knocking and plenty of pre-ignition.
-You can also get fouled sparked plugs and in general reduced combustion.
+You can also get fouled sparked plugs and generally reduced combustion.
 Over the long haul, this is clearly very bad for your engine and can easily be avoided with a properly installed oil catch can.

 Next, you definitely get a loss in power and a loss in fuel economy, which are also pretty damaging to you on performance and financially.
-For a small upfront price for the catch can, you may be bale to come out on top just on the fuel economy savings in just a few years.
+For a small upfront price for the catch can, you may be able to come out on top just on fuel economy savings in just a few years.

 What Makes One Oil Catch Can Different From Another?

-Not all oil catch cans are built alike, and some are just going to be way more convenient and better made than others.
+Not all oil cans are built alike, and some are just going to be way more convenient and better made than others.
 For some, some catch cans have a dipstick built in so that you can easily monitor oil levels in the catch can and know exactly when to replace the filters and empty the can.

 Some catch cans may not be designed properly and could potentially use an open vent to release air out of the top of the can.
 This is usually done to save costs and is a bit of a design flaw in our opinion.
 This leads to you harming the air quality more and actually kind of defeats the entire purpose of the PCV.